jearistiz/phys_simulation/docs/source/index.rst

 History
 =======

-PHYS Simulation API started as a way of learning to develop a web application.
+PHYS Simulation API started as a way of learning to develop an API.
 We believe that the best way of learning is by doing.
 This way, we chose a topic that drives us (yes, physics and mathematics!) and started learning by writting code!
 Of course, we had to read a lot and fail a lot as well, but